|The Historic Depot Museum|

 The first floor, with its original bead board walls that was typical of that era, also houses the museum shop.

-The Depot Collection includes over 2,500 photographs from early settlement history that document county life from 1860-1950.
-They are all catalogued and available for research.
+The Depot Collection includes over 3000 photographs from early settlement history that document county life from 1860-1980.
+They are in the process of being cataloged.
+If you are doing research, please check with us.
+We may be able to help.

 In addition, the Depot collects furniture from Baileysburg, Dayton's only furniture factory, memorabilia relating to local business and events, and objects and memorabilia from its Oregon Railroad and Navigation Co. and Union Pacific history.
 This is supplemented with clothing and artifacts from local pioneer families.

 The Caboose is outside of the Dayton Depot.
 It is part of the Union Pacific Train that serviced Dayton.

-The Depot building and grounds are a special place to hold events...including weddings, receptions, parties, etc. Inside events can be held in the waiting room ticket office downstairs or in the upstairs gallery that has a small kitchen adjacent.
+The Depot building and grounds are a special place to hold events...including weddings, receptions, parties, etc. Inside events can be held in the Waiting Room or Ticket Office downstairs or in the upstairs gallery that has a small kitchen adjacent.
 The Depot balcony is a wonderful place from which to toss a wedding bouquet!

 The outside courtyard is made of smooth, stamped concrete under a beautiful tree canopy and has ample room for tables and chairs.
 The perimeter is lined with built-in wooden benches and attractive landscaping.
 Adjacent to the courtyard is a lawn area that can be used separately or in conjunction with courtyard events.